hissssst/pathex/guides/tutorials/basics.md

 ## Prebuilt paths

-`Pathex` provides some prebuilt paths for non-standart data manipulation.
+`Pathex` provides some prebuilt paths for non-standard data manipulation.
 You can find them in `Pathex.Lenses` module.
 You can read more about them in [lenses guide](lenses.md)